-The majority also wrongly contends that Eastus v.
-ISS Facility Services, Inc., a Fifth Circuit case, embraces its "narrowing principle."
-Maj.
-Op. at 655 (citing 960 F.3d 207 (5th Cir.
-2020)).
-That case concerned a supervisor of ticketing and gate agents at an international airport.
-Eastus, 960 F.3d at 208.
-Applying the "operative standard" that the transportation worker exemption covers only those "actually engaged in the movement of goods in interstate commerce in the same way that seamen and railroad workers are," id. at 209-10, the court concluded that Eastus did not qualify because although her "duties could at most be construed as loading and unloading airplanes," she "was not engaged in an aircraft's actual movement in interstate commerce," id. at 212.
-Hill and Eastus thus recognize what the majority does not: that the FAA requires characterization of the work done by a particular worker claiming entitlement to the residuary exemption, not merely the work of the company as a whole.

-In any event, the majority's analysis fails on its own terms.
+15 In any event, the majority's analysis fails on its own terms.
 Even assuming that "[t]he specification of workers in a transportation industry is a reliable principle for construing the [residual] clause," Maj.
-Op. at 655, the plaintiffs do work in a transportation industry: trucking.
+Op. at --, the plaintiffs do work in a transportation industry: trucking.
 A company may employ different classes of workers, some in transportation and some outside it.
-I have little doubt that the people who bake Wonder Bread, like the factory workers in Signal-Stat, are not transportation workers.
-See 235

-F.2d at 303.
-But the plaintiffs' mission, reflected on the first page of their Distributor Agreements, is to move goods.
+I have little doubt that the people who bake Wonder Bread are not transportation workers.
+See Signal-Stat Corp. v.
+Loc.
+475, United Elec.
+Radio & Mach.
+Workers of Am., 235 F.2d 298, 303 (2d Cir.
+1956), overruled on other grounds by Coca-Cola Bottling Co. of N.Y., Inc. v.
+Soft Drink & Brewery Workers Union Loc.
+812, 242 F.3d 52 (2d Cir.
+2001) (factory workers who manufactured automotive electrical equipment were not transportation workers because they were "merely engaged in the manufacture of goods for interstate commerce").
+But the plaintiffs mission, reflected on the first page of their Distributor Agreements, is to move goods.
 See App'x at 86 (stating that plaintiffs will be operating a "distributorship business").
-They are "active[ly] engage[d] in the enterprise of" interstate transportation in a way those bakers are not.
-Wallace, 970 F.3d at 802.
-And to the extent that, in efficiently delivering the defendants' baked goods, the plaintiffs incidentally satisfy that "fundamental tenet of the bakery industry" of "[m]aintaining a fresh market," App'x at 95, 132, they do so in the same way that all truckers serve the industries of the companies whose products they deliver.
+They are actively engaged in the enterprise of interstate transportation in a way those bakers are not.
+And to the extent that, in efficiently delivering the defendants' baked goods, the plaintiffs incidentally satisfy that "fundamental tenet of the bakery industry" of

+"[m]aintaining a fresh market," App'x at 95, they do so in the same way that all truckers serve the industries of the companies whose products they deliver.

 There are few classes of workers more paradigmatically "engaged in foreign or interstate commerce" than those who operate commercial trucks to deliver products.
-Abandoning this universally recognized principle, the majority departs from the FAA's text, this Circuit's cases, and those of our sister circuits.
+Abandoning this universally recognized principle, the majority departs from the FAA's text, the Supreme Court's clear instructions, and decades of case law nationwide.